xxrobone/survey_react_test/README.md

 Util:

-    - Count average age
+    - Count average age - function
-    From user inputs (kept in state) which should be triggered on submitting the form to show the results on screen
+    Should count the average age

 Keep track of:
         total amount of males